BlokasLabs/patchbox-os-docs/Modules.md

 A Patchbox Module consists of a module definition file (`patchbox-module.json`), a couple of scripts and any necessary config files.

-Take a look at this simple [Sine Wave generator module](https://github.com/BlokasLabs/sine-module) and the existing modules [here](https://github.com/BlokasLabs/patchbox-modules) for working examples.
+Check it out how easy it is to import a new module.
+Take a look at this simple [Sine Wave generator module](https://github.com/BlokasLabs/sine-module).

-Before trying it out, let's make sure `patchbox --version` is `1.1.1` or greater.
+Before trying it out, let's make sure `patchbox --version` is `1.1.3` or greater.
 If it is not, run:

 ```
 patchbox update